LazyBridge is the Python framework for composable LLM workflows.

 LazyPulse

 Turn workflows into always-on governed services.
-Receive events from Telegram, Gmail, or webhooks, run policy, request review, and keep an audit trail.
+Gmail push notifications, Telegram, and webhooks feed a tick loop that runs policy, requests review, and keeps an audit trail.

 LazyTools